foundryvtthub/SR5-FoundryVTT/README-DEV.md

 Examples for these are environmental, noise and recoil.
 These modifiers can also be used to apply rules that need to recalculate between tests or combat turns or other changing events outside of an actors context or data preparation.

+## Actions
+Any item can contain the action template allowing it to cast it as a Shadowrun 5e success test.